anargh-t/ASK-MY-PDF/context.md

 ### A. Reusable Core Functions (`rag_utils.py`):

-The following functions are **essential** and should be integrated into the new FastAPI service structure:
+The following functions are **essential** and are reused by the FastAPI service:

 * `open_and_read_pdf`: PDF text extraction.
 * `create_chunks_from_pages`: Text chunking logic.
 * `text_formatter`: Text cleaning.
 * `create_embeddings`: Embedding generation (still runs locally on the client's embedding model).

-* `retrieve_relevant_chunks`: The core vector search logic (will be replaced by the external DB's client wrapper).
-* `setup_llm`: LLM loading (will be replaced by the LangChain/HF Endpoint wrapper).
-* `rag_pipeline`: Orchestration of the entire process.
+Vector search and LLM orchestration now live directly inside `api_server.py` so the utilities stay lightweight.

 ### B. New Required Libraries (`requirements.txt` updates):